Amiga Games Reviews (Index to Amiga game reviews).

 1994 Amiga Shoot 'em ups

-Banshee is an Amiga 256-color AGA-exclusive developed by Core Design in 1994.
-Most people played Banshee on an Amiga 1200 with 2 megs of chip RAM.
-While Banshee features prerendered rotating objects (ray-traced), its controls and collision detection are somewhat off, and it only runs at half-frames (25 FPS).
+Core Design of the U.K. released Banshee for Amiga AGA in 1994.
+While Banshee features AGA graphics and prerendered rotating objects of ray-traced origin, its controls and collision detection are somewhat off, and it only runs at half-frames (25 FPS).

 Banshee Weapons System (Pick-ups & Power-ups):